-1) You can mentally ‘go to work’; physically leaving the house and moving into a dedicated space makes you more productive than sitting on your sofa in your pants with your laptop on your lap (as I’m doing now…) being interrupted every five minutes by annoying colleagues or salesmen.
+Physically leaving the house and moving into a dedicated space makes you more productive than sitting on your sofa in your pants with your laptop on your lap (as I’m doing now…) being interrupted every five minutes by annoying colleagues or salesmen.

 No dealing with other people’s lack of hygiene and concept of personal space, no more getting ill ALL THE TIME, unless of course you have kids in which case you’ll have fewer illnesses than you would otherwise have, maybe.

 3) The ‘inside a sauna’ look makes for a great background.

-4) You have privacy to make phone calls or Skype without little kids interrupting you unless they’re playing outside, but with the doors shut it’s still much harder for them to get all up in your business than when you’re in the same house.
+Need to make phone calls or Skype without little kids interrupting you?
+It’s pretty good, unless they’re playing outside, but with the doors shut it’s still much harder for them to get all up in your business than when you’re in the same house.

-5) It also means that life can go on as usual in the house, and you can get on with your work entirely free from distraction.
+Meanwhile, you can get on with your work entirely free from distraction.
 Raucous playdates, visits from the in-laws and building work can all happen in the house and you’re largely unaffected, which would never happen in an office in the house, believe me.

 They can be used as summer houses, play rooms…whatever you like, really.
 It is a lot cheaper than an extension, and you don’t need to go through planning to put one up which can be done in a matter of days.

 Because let’s face it, sometimes you just want no one to touch or talk to you for a bit.
-And unlike the toilet, the kids can’t unlock it from the outside #Mumlife
+And unlike the toilet, the kids can’t unlock it from the outside. #Mumlife.